Audios & Videos on Taiwan History

 - 1.Digitization of Film Reels at the NMTH

 The NMTH holds 175 reels of early theater films and 138 screening licenses.
 The museum has also received videotapes from members of the public.
 Upon restoration and digitization, these materials have been republished.
 The first, released in 2008, is Colonial Japanese Documentaries on Taiwan, which includes four documentaries made during the Japanese era: Marching Southward to Taiwan, Civil Dojo, Taiwan Youth Corp for the Nation, and a silent propaganda piece about the Chianan Irrigation System entitled Blissful Farmers.
-The second is Taiwan Panorama: Selected Documentaries on Taiwan in the 1930s (released in DVD format in 2018), which includes Taiwan Panorama, Safeguarding Taiwan and Announcement Ceremony and Grand Ceremony for Construction Completion of Tainan Shrine and Its Garden.
-The library has also acquired a 16mm film entitled Houlong Public School Sports Day, Year 12 of the Showa Era.
+The second is All Taiwan: 1930s Taiwan Documentaries (released in DVD format in 2018), which includes All Taiwan, Safeguarding Taiwan and Announcement Rite and Great Rite for the Completion of the Garden of Tainan Shrine.
+The library has also acquired a 16mm film entitled Showa 12 (1937) Houlong Public School Annual Sports Day.

 Colonial Japanese Documentaries on Taiwan: Restored Images of the Japanese Rule by the National Museum of Taiwan History.
 Tainan: National Museum of Taiwan History, 2008.